friedrichleblanc/pengiun-joe/README.md

 ## Esp32 based talk-back bot features external custom microphone module.
 ## Description
 ### Motivation
-It is like to have companion with you while coding, wathing or ext.
+It is good to have companion with you while coding, wathing or ext.
 And what if that companion is an Pengiun joe?

 ## Hardware